Electrical design menu

 Inverter configuration

-Basic cabling - this inverter configuration is good for the initial design.
+This inverter configuration is good for the initial design.
 It will assume that you want to use generic inverters without any MPPT inputs just with a simple string configuration.

-MPPT`s connections - this inverter configuration type is good for detailed electrical design, where the user can select the amount of MPPT and MPPT inputs per inverter.
+This inverter configuration type is good for detailed electrical design, where the user can select the amount of MPPT and MPPT inputs per inverter.

 In this example, we will be working with the MPPT connection inverter configuration type.
-To do so, click on MPPT`s connections:
+To do so, click on MPPT's connections:

 The next step is to define how many MPPTs per inverter we will have.
 To change the value of the MPPT use the plus sign to increase and the minus sign to decrease the number.
 In our case, we will be using 10 MPPTs.

 After defining the MPPT amount we need to define the number of inputs per MPPT.
-The process is the same as before use the plus sign to increase and the minus sign to decrease the number.
+The process is the same as before: use the plus sign to increase and the minus sign to decrease the number.
 In our case, we will be using 2 inputs per MPPTs.

 After the configurations were set, we can apply the configuration to placed inverters one by one, selecting the inverter from the list and clicking Update SMA1:

-One inverter at a time - to assign the string to an inverter select the inverter, then click on select strings after doing so you will be prompted to select the strings, after finishing the selection click space or enter to finalize the selection.
+One inverter at a time.
+To assign the string to an inverter select the inverter, then click on select strings after doing so you will be prompted to select the strings, after finishing the selection click space or enter to finalize the selection.
 As you can see, the selected strings will be assigned to the selected inverter.

-All inverters - to assign all strings to an all inverter at once enable the "Connect strings to all inverters at once" check box, then click on select strings after doing so you will be prompted to select the strings, after finishing the selection click space or enter to finalize the selection.
+All inverters.
+To assign all strings to an all inverter at once enable the "Connect strings to all inverters at once" check box, then click on select strings after doing so you will be prompted to select the strings, after finishing the selection click space or enter to finalize the selection.
 As you can see, the strings will be assigned to inverters.

 Color coding

-If needed you can choose string colors by clicking on the color then choosing the required color and clicking "OK" to finalize the selection.
+If needed you can choose string colors by clicking on the color then choosing the required color and clicking OK to finalize the selection.
 And if there is a need, you may add more colors by clicking the plus sign.

 You can also color the modules that are connected to the inverter.
-To do so, enable the "Color string by inverter" check box, then click on the color and choose the color.
+To do so, enable the Color string by inverter checkbox, then click on the color and choose the color.
 As you can see after doing that the modules will be colored in the specified color.

-As soon as the strings are assigned to the inverters we can print all information about our inverters configuration by clicking on "Print MPPTs", then you will be prompted to left-click and place the table at a desired location to finalize the function.
+As soon as the strings are assigned to the inverters we can print all information about our inverters configuration by clicking on Print MPPTs.
+Then you will be prompted to left-click and place the table at a desired location to finalize the function.

-Note: if you want to see the cable length on the SLD export it after the cabling is completed.
+Note: If you want to see the cable length on the SLD, export it after the cabling is completed.

 Cable trays

-Once the strings are assigned to the inverters, we can now define the cable trays.
-They will be used as paths for the cabling.
-The first step is to configure our cable trays.
-To do so, click on the "Cable tray parameters", a new pop-up window will appear where we will be able to change the height, width, thickness, and segment length.
+Once the strings are assigned to the inverters, you can define the cable trays.
+These will be used as paths for the cabling.
+The first step is to configure the cable trays.
+To do so, click on the Cable tray parameters; a new pop-up window will appear where we will be able to change the height, width, thickness, and segment length.
 We will leave the parameters as is.
-If you are not sure which parameter does what, just click on the field and the parameter will be highlighted on the right side image:

-Auto adjust width - if enabled, this function automatically adjusts the cable tray width according to the amount of cables going through the cable tray.
+Auto adjust width: If enabled, this function automatically adjusts the cable tray width according to the amount of cables going through the cable tray.

-Show cable trays' naming - if enabled, this function will show the naming of each cable tray segment.
+Show cable trays' naming: If enabled, this function will show the naming of each cable tray segment.

 For this example, we will enable both functions.
 After the cable tray configuration is complete, click OK to close the window:

-Now we can start drawing the cable trays; To do so, click on "Draw cable tray", you will be prompted to draw the cable tray.
+Now we can start drawing the cable trays.
+To do so, click on Draw cable tray, you will be prompted to draw the cable tray.
 You can draw it by left-clicking and drawing the cable tray as a simple polyline.
-To finalize the cable tray, press Space or Enter on your keyboard.
-Having done so, the lines will be converter to cable trays.
+To finalize the cable tray, press space or enter on your keyboard.
+Having done so, the lines will be converted to cable trays.

 Note: All cable trays need to cover all modules, and they need to touch each other or cross to avoid any issues when performing the cabling.